bimfag/intro-python-bim/README.md

 ## Day 2 - Python on your own desktop
 In day 2 we will cover basics on how to set up Python 3.7 on your own machine, and how to start coding using the simplest tools.
 Next up you will learn to write functions and reusable bits of code for real world applications.

-We will be covering the following cases:
+We might cover the following cases:
 - Writing and modifying PDFs
 - Working with matplotlib to create nice graphs and present data
 - Continued work with the IFC format: modifying and writing IFC files